In all honesty, everyone should have a separate bucket list reserved explicitly for things to do in Alabama.

-The U.S. Space and Rocket Center in Huntsville is an excellent display of interesting artefacts and achievements that paint a good picture of the country’s involvement in space exploration.
+Known as the Rocket City, Huntsville is a paradise for outdoor enthusiasts and science buffs alike.
+Explore the wonders of space at the U.S. Space & Rocket Center, home to one of the most extensive collections of space artifacts in the world.
+It is an excellent display of achievements that paint a good picture of the country’s involvement in space exploration.
 There are plenty of interactive exhibits for kids, but it’s great for adults as well.

 For the art fanatics, Alabama hosts a few gems by way of the Birmingham Museum of Art, the Montgomery Museum of Fine Art, and the Mobile Museum of Art.
 Each has their own themes and niche, but in general, you’ll find everything from age-old paintings and sculptures to hands-on exhibits and works that capture the Southern experience.